 - 1 tablespoon maple syrup

 - In a Dutch oven, combine the cider and tapioca; let stand for 5 minutes.
 Add the blueberries and brown sugar.
 Bring to a boil.
-Reduce heat to medium-low; simmer, uncovered; stirring occasionally.
+Reduce heat to medium-low; simmer, uncovered, until tapioca is transparent; stirring occasionally.
 Stir in almond extract; continue simmering.

 - For dumplings, in a large bowl, combine the flour, sugar, baking powder, salt and nutmeg.
 In a small bowl, beat the egg, milk and oil; stir into dry ingredients just until moistened (batter will be stiff).